DSSP-github/DSSP/README.md

 Acceptor site
 ---
-* An input for acceptor site should be a 140-mer strings with the AG at positions 69 and 70.
+* An input for acceptor site should be a 140-mer string with the AG at positions 69 and 70.
 ```
 $ python AS_DSSP.py
 GGCCAGGGGCATAGAGCTGGCCAAGGAGCCATGGCTCACTAACGTGTTGTATGGGGCTCCTTCCCTTCAGGTCCAGGCTCCTGCGTGAAGTGA